 4.3 Any gift or benefit accepted by a staff member remains the property of the University unless the Vice-Chancellor and President (or delegate) determines it is appropriate for the recipient to retain the gift or benefit.
 A staff member of the University may accept a tangible (of lasting value) or intangible (of no lasting value) gift or benefit provided that it complies with the requirements outlined in this Policy and the associated Staff Gifts and Benefits Procedure.

 4.4 Any gifts of cultural or historical significance must remain the property of the University regardless of their value.

 4.5 Staff must not accept any gifts involving cash items, regardless of value, other than as part of an appropriately approved rewards and recognition program approved by the University.
 Accepting money in any form will breach a number of legislative requirements.
-If staff are not in a position to refuse the acceptance of such a gift, they should immediately notify and pass the gift onto the University’s Director, Financial Services or a member of the Executive.
+If staff are not in a position to refuse the acceptance of such a gift, they should immediately notify and pass the gift onto the University’s Chief Financial Officer or a member of the Executive.

 4.6 If a gift or benefit is retained by the University, it must be used for public benefit and in an appropriate manner.
 If the University does not have an appropriate use for the gift or benefit it may be disposed of in accordance with these principles:

 - Disposal of gifts must be in the public interest and pay due respect to the wishes and expectations of the donor (if known).
 Disposal by donation to a charity, hospital, school, community or non-profit organisation or similar should be considered

 - Disposal of gifts to individuals is not allowed